Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB63', 'Getting the State of a Win32 object using Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB63.aspx">KB63</a> Getting the State of a Win32 object using Rapise

-Sometimes you need to be able to test the state of a specific Win32 object in Rapise to see if it is enabled, disabled, is activated, etc. This sample illustrates how to get the numeric and textual value of the object's state.
+Sometimes you need to be able to test the state of a specific Win32 object in Rapise to see if it is enabled, disabled,В is activated, etc. This sample illustrates how to get the numeric and textual value of the object's state.

 ### <a onclick="return RegisterKbClick('KB62', 'Accessing Files and I/O functions using Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB62.aspx">KB62</a> Accessing Files and I/O functions using Rapise